top of page

 Fieldwork

-During my time in Dr. Sheng-Feng Shen's lab, I led international field research studying burying beetle populations across Okinawa, Amami (Japan), and Wulai (Taiwan).
-Our team investigated how these geographically neighboring, low-altitude islands develop distinct breeding patterns and their vulnerability to climate change.
-We tracked beetles' reproductive dynamics through breeding experiments along altitudinal gradients, using burial pots with soil and mouse carcasses, video recordings, and temperature loggers.
-Stay tuned for our findings!
+During my time in Dr. Sheng-Feng Shen's lab, I led international field research on burying beetles' breeding phenology across East Asia, focusing on populations in Okinawa, Amami (Japan), and Wulai (Taiwan).
+Through breeding experiments along elevational gradients, we explored how these geographically neighboring island populations develop distinct breeding patterns and assessed their vulnerability to climate change.

 Amami Ōshima, Japan